brongan/SpartaCraft/docs/status.md

 ### Rewards
 The agent receives the following rewards for the following events:
-- Agent lands successful hit/kill: +400
+- Agent lands successful hit/kill: +400 (this reward is given to the agent based on damage dealth)
-- Agent takes damage:
+- Agent takes damage (per damage taken): -5
 - Agent dies: -1000
 - Agent runs out of time: -100
+- Agent doesn't run out of time: 200
 - Time(per agent tick): -1.0

 ## Evaluation